hmrc/agent-overseas-frontend/README.md

 This frontend allows overseas agents to submit an application to HMRC for registering as an overseas agent and subscribing to Agent Services.

+The journey requires several types of documents to be uploaded as evidence.
+The file upload function is performed by the UPSCAN service.

 ## Running the tests

     sbt test it:test